jgarzik/moxiebox/README.md

 A single thread of execution pre-loads necessary data, then simulates a 32-bit little endian Moxie CPU, running the loaded code.

-This program is built using the "moxie-elf" target in upstream binutils and gcc.
+This program is built using the "moxiebox" target in upstream binutils and gcc.
 A reduced (C-only) gcc toolchain is therefore available for immediate use by developers.

 You will need to build and install moxie binutils+gcc cross-compiler toolset.